 You can interchange to the Green Route at Abu Dhabi Mall stop after completing the Red Route, or tackle the Green Route as a separate day (you will need to if you get off at the mentioned stops on day 1!)

 Slightly altered from pre-COVID days, this route now ONLY covers the Sheikh Zayed Grand Mosque (not Yas Island as it used to).

-- Sheikh Zayed Grand Mosque – what more can we say!
+- Sheikh Zayed Grand Mosque – what more can we say?
 Simply stunning in every way and the number one most visited destination in the country.
-Make sure you bring with you appropriate attire to meet the Mosque dress code – Entry is free, and there are free tour options, no free-booking needed
+Make sure you bring with you appropriate attire to meet the Mosque dress code – Entry is free, and there are free tour options, no pre-booking is needed

 Green Route Timing